 AUTHORIZATION: The projects are authorized under separate and subsequently amended Flood Control Acts for planning, design, construction, and inspection.
 In addition, local sponsors are responsible for Flood Control Works’ O&M through previously executed Local Cooperation Agreements.

-PROJECT COST: The annual operating budget for ICW in the State of Vermont is $0, however FY21 funds will be utilized to complete inspections.
+PROJECT COST: The annual operating budget for ICW in the State of Vermont is $98,000.

 U.S. Army Corps of Engineers, New York District